lmschless/epicodus-galacticAgeCalculator/readme.md

 ## Setup/Installation Requirements

 * _Clone repo, run npm install, type "npm run start".
-Update lines 56-60 in app.js to test the functionality._
+Update lines 56-60 in app.js to test the functionality.
+Check browser console for output._

 ## Specifications:
   * Spec 1: The app creates a new galactic age class with your name, current age, and set life expectancy age (82)